GluteusStrength/Deep-Learning/README.md

 # Deep-Learning-projects
-some projects based on deep neural network
+completed or continuing projects based on deep neural network